srikailash/srikailash.github.io/_posts/2020-12-21-Talks-I-would-like-to-revisit.md

 How happy is the blameless vestel's lot!<br>
   The world forgetting, by the world forgot<br>
     Eternal sunshine of the spotless mind!<br>
-      Each prayer accepted, and each wish resigned.
+      Each prayer accepted, and each wish resigned.<br>
 -Alexander Pope
 <br>
 <br>